mjw9838/Homework3/README.md

-This repository includes all the maps and the presentation used in homework assignmnet 3.
+This repository includes all the maps and the presentation used in homework assignment 3.